-a.
+- a.
 As directed by the 2017 memo signed by A.M.
-Kurta, the board considered the following factors:

-ARMY DISCHARGE REVIEW BOARD CASE REPORT AND DIRECTIVE AR20230014853 c.
-The board determined the discharge was inequitable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission".
-The board specifically referenced paragraph 5 - which directs the removal of any negative documentation, GOMOR, EVALs, Flags and Bars, referencing failure to comply with a lawful order.
-Therefore, the board voted to grant relief in the form of an upgrade of the characterization of service to Honorable, changed the separation authority to AR 635-200, the narrative reason for separation to Completion of Required Active Service, with a corresponding separation code to KBK, and the reentry code to RE-1.

-(1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
+Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 No. The Board's Medical Advisor reviewed DoD and VA medical records and found no mitigating BH diagnoses on the applicant.
-The applicant provided no documents or testimony of a condition or experience, that, when applying liberal consideration, could have excused, or mitigated a discharge.

-- (2) Did the condition exist, or experience occur during military service?
+The applicant provided no documents or testimony of a condition or experience, that, when applying liberal consideration, could have excused, or mitigated a discharge. - (2) Did the condition exist, or experience occur during military service?
 N/A - (3) Does the condition or experience actually excuse or mitigate the discharge?
 N/A - (4) Does the condition or experience outweigh the discharge?
 N/A - b.
-Response to Contention(s): None.
+Response to Contention(s): None. - c.
+The Board determined the discharge was inequitable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission".
+Therefore, the Board voted to grant relief in the form of a change to the separation authority to AR 635-200, the narrative reason for separation to Completion of Required Active Service with a corresponding separation code of KBK, and the reentry code to RE-1.